Recognizing the Signs of Dyslexia

 When reading is a struggle, answers matter.
 Our assessments look at the whole picture— strengths, challenges, and the true cause of difficulty— so families know where to begin.
 This is the first step toward the proper support.

-Click here to learn more about our assessments
+Click HERE to learn more about our assessments.

-See more at IDA Dyslexia Handbook: What Every Family Should Know.
+Additional information from the International Dyslexia Association can be found in their IDA Dyslexia Handbook: What Every Family Should Know.

 Who Can Help

-Dyslexia is identifiable with 92 percent accuracy at age 5 1/2.
+Dyslexia is identifiable with 92 percent accuracy at age 5 ½.
 However, an evaluation is necessary at any age if a child struggles with reading, spelling, and writing.

 An assessment of dyslexia can be made by people extensively trained in dyslexia evaluation methods.